top of page

 About Lana

-Lana Richards is a director focused on new work development, site specific work, and adaptation, recently returned to her home state of California after several years in New York & New England.
+Lana Richards is a San Francisco-based director focused on new work development, site specific work, and adaptation.
 Highly collaborative, she likes big plays about small things (and vice versa), the tender awkwardness of growing up, and stories that connect people to place.
 She has been an artist-in-residence at The Dragon's Egg, Access Theater, and The Eugene O'Neill Theater Center, and is a resident company member with PlayGround SF.
 She is an alumna of Connecticut College, summa cum laude, where she studied theater and environmental studies, and was an Andrew W. Mellon Undergraduate Research Fellow and a recipient of the Crabtree Award for leadership and excellence in theater making.
 She was the 2019 Directing Fellow at Parallel 45 Theater.
-Lana has worked with We Players, The Civilians, The Hearth, Ruthless Nightingale, Parallel 45, PlayGround SF, and Pacific Repertory Theater, and is a founding member of The Wickies
+Lana has worked with We Players, The Civilians, The Hearth, Ruthless Nightingale, Parallel 45, PlayGround SF, and Pacific Repertory Theater, and is a founding member of The Wickies.

-Recent credits: Tips for Nervous Fliers (solo performance) at PlayGround's Free Play Festival, Hair (asst. dir. to Kit McKay) and Little Bunny Foo Foo (assist. dir. to Katherine Carter) at Parallel 45, My Girl by Anna Nemetz and Allison Snyder (co-developer) at Dixon Place, Arabella by Jamie Semel at Planet Connections Theater Festivity, Ithaca: a solo performance by Paola Pilnik at Electric Lodge, In the Spotlight by Lindsey Ruzza at Connecticut College (post-grad hire), Their Blood is Strong: a site-integrative exploration of John Steinbeck’s The Grapes of Wrath, and Eurydice by Sarah Ruhl at Connecticut College.
+Recent credits: Please Don't Slow Me Down by Melina Cohen-Bramwell at Little Boxes & Space 1308, Tips for Nervous Fliers (solo performance) at PlayGround's Free Play Festival, My Girl by Anna Nemetz and Allison Snyder (co-developer) at Dixon Place, Arabella by Jamie Semel at Planet Connections Theater Festivity, Ithaca: a solo performance by Paola Pilnik at Electric Lodge, In the Spotlight by Lindsey Ruzza at Connecticut College (post-grad hire), Their Blood is Strong: a site-integrative exploration of John Steinbeck’s The Grapes of Wrath, and Eurydice by Sarah Ruhl at Connecticut College.

 Training: SITI Company, The Michael Chekhov Association, Bread and Puppet, Complicite, and the National Theater Institute for Advanced Directing.